 Juneteenth, also known as Emancipation Day or Freedom Day, is a holiday celebrated on June 19th and commemorates the date slaves were officially freed.
 On June 3rd, 2021, Montclair Mayor Sean Spiller announced that Montclair would be observing the Friday before Juneteenth (Juneteenth fell on a Saturday in 2021) as a public holiday in order to commemorate Juneteenth.
-This decision came before President Joe Biden declared Juneteenth as a federal holiday.
-This year marks the 2nd year that Montclair will close in honor of Juneteenth, with everyone getting off for the holiday on June 17th.
 Read on to learn more about Juneteenth and what Mayor Spiller had to say.

 The History of Juneteenth

-In September of 2020, Governor Murphy signed into legislation that the third Friday in June will be a State and public holiday celebrating Juneteenth.
+In September 2020, Governor Murphy signed into legislation that the third Friday in June will be a State and public holiday celebrating Juneteenth.
 Mayor Spiller announced in 2021 that Montclair would also be observing the third Friday as Juneteenth, a public holiday.
-Shortly thereafter last year, Juneteenth became a federal holiday.
-As a result, all municipal offices were set to be closed, and recycling collection did not take place on this new holiday — and the same goes for this year.
+Shortly after Mayor Spiller’s announcement, President Biden signed a proclamation making Juneteenth a federal holiday.
+As a result, all municipal offices were set to be closed, and recycling collection did not take place on this new holiday.

 Making it a Public Holiday in Montclair